-That is, they offered it out of their own decision.
 They trust their own judgment.
-Another interpretation says that their mistake is unauthorized entry.
+Now, another interpretation says that their mistake is unauthorized entry.
 That is, they entered the tabernacle out of their own decision without being invited by God.

-And this is supported by Leviticus 16, where it says, the Lord spoke to Moses after the death of the two sons of Aaron who died when they approached the Lord.
+And that is supported by Leviticus 16.
+The Lord spoke to Moses after the death of the two sons of Aaron, who died when they approached the Lord.

-The Lord said to Moses, tell your brother Aaron that he is not to come whenever he chooses into the most holy place behind the curtain in front of the atonement cover on the ark, or else he will die.
+[5:16] The Lord said to Moses, tell your brother Aaron that he is not to come whenever he chooses into the most holy place behind the curtain in front of the atonement cover on the ark, or else he will die.

-[4:52] So perhaps that's what Nadab and Abihu did.
+So perhaps that's what Nadab and Abihu did.
 Nonetheless, in both of these interpretations, the root of the mistake is the same.

-They take God's holiness for granted, so they do something not commanded.
+They take God's holiness for granted.
+So they do something not commanded.
 Throughout chapters 8 and 9, the text indicates their carefulness to do everything God's commanded.

-But now, after the ordination, they think they are now priests, that they have the right to be in the inner sanctum, and they take God's holiness for granted and not tread carefully.
+But now, after the ordination, they think they are now priests.
+They have the right to be in the inner sanctum.
+And they take God's holiness for granted and not tread carefully.

-And God destroyed them.
-And then in verse 3, Moses gives an explanation.
-Moses then said to Aaron, this is what the Lord spoke of when he said, among those who approach me, I will be proved holy.
+And so God destroyed them.
+And Moses gives an explanation in verse 3.
+Among those who approach me, I will be proved holy.
+This is God saying through Moses.

+[6:26] Among those who approach me, I will be proved holy.
 In the sight of all the people, I will be honored.
-The original word of honored means glorified.
-In the sight of all the people, I will be glorified.

-[6:10] God destroyed Nadab and Abihu because he will not let these priests draw near while taking his holiness for granted.
-Priests have to approach with reverence to God's holiness so that in turn, God will be glorified in the sight of the people.
+Or in the original translation, it's glorified.
+God destroyed Nadab and Abihu because he will not let these priests draw near while taking his holiness for granted.

+Priests have to approach with reverence to God's holiness so that in turn, God will be glorified in the sight of the people who watch.

 Now, there are two interrelating things here.
-God's holiness and God's glory.
-To truly understand what's going on and to understand the rest of the passage, we need to stop here and ask, what is God's holiness and what is God's glory?
+To truly understand what's going on and to truly understand the rest of the passage, we need to stop here and ask, what is God's holiness and what is God's glory?

-Well, like Andrew said, to be holy simply means to be different.
+Well, to be holy simply means to be different.
 To be holy is to be set apart from the rest of the world.
-This is why only God is inherently holy because only God is inherently separated from all of creation.
+This is why only God is inherently holy.

+Because only God is inherently separated from all of creation.
 And so, theoretically, we know what holiness is because we know what sets God apart.

+[7:51] He is perfectly moral.
 He is perfectly moral.
 We are not.
-So, He is different to us.
+So, he is different to us.
 He is perfectly good.
 He is perfectly pure.
-We are not.
-All those perfections are, all those perfect attributes set Him apart from creation.

-[7:39] All those attributes are parts of His holiness.
+He is perfect.
+All those attributes set him apart from creation.
+All those attributes are parts of his holiness.
 But still, the holiness of God is a mystery, isn't it?

-Because we don't know what it looks like to be perfectly moral, to be perfectly pure, perfectly good.
+Because we don't know what it looks like to be perfectly moral, perfectly pure, perfectly sinless, perfectly good.
 What does it look like?

 This is where the idea of glory comes into play.
-Theologian Otto Kaiser says it like this, God's glory is His holiness revealed.
+Theologian Otto Kaiser says it like this, God's glory is his holiness revealed.

 God's glory is the external manifestation of God's holiness.
-His holiness is a mystery to us, but we see His holiness through His glory.
+His holiness is a mystery to us, but we see his holiness through his glory.